Home Recording Essentials – Computer-Based Gear To Get You Started

 An audio interface also provides a means of getting audio sources into, and out of, the DAW.
 The interface you’ll need very much depends on the sort of recording you want to do.
 So, for a singer-songwriter, a simple 2-input and 2-output device may well be adequate.
-For a full band, you might need something with far more channels of input, such as the Scarlett 18i20, or Studio Capture for example.
+For a full band, you might need something with far more channels of input, such as the Focusrite Scarlett 2i2 Studio Second Generation (2nd Gen) Recording Package, for example.

 If you only intend to record audio tracks, this will not be essential.
 However, if you intend to use virtual instruments, you’ll need a means of playing notes into your DAW, and controlling them.
 This is where a USB keyboard controller comes in.

 USB controller keyboards range in price from around £60 upwards.
 If all you need is a basic note-input device, then something small and basic may well suffice.
 More expensive keyboards offer more keys, better playing action and more additional controllers for tweaking synth and effect parameters.

 Monitors/ Monitor Headphones

 If you want a great recording and great mix, you need to be able to hear what you’re doing accurately.
 A pair of studio monitors will enable you to do this.
 KRK produces a wide range of monitors for all budgets.

 There are accessories, such as cables, that you’ll also need, plus some other bits and pieces depending on the projects you intend to work on (microphones, for example).
 However, the items listed above are key, essential items.

 If you’d like more information, or help specifying equipment to your own needs, call our stores or customer service team (01925 582420).